apache/activemq-artemis/docs/user-manual/en/security.md

     -   `true` — try to match any entry belonging to the subtree of the roleBase node (maps to `javax.naming.directory.SearchControls.SUBTREE_SCOPE`).

+-   `authenticateUser` - boolean flag to disable authentication.
+Useful as an optimisation when this module is used just for role mapping of a Subject's existing authenticated principals; default is `false`.

 -   `debug` - boolean flag; if `true`, enable debugging; this is used only for testing or debugging; normally, it should be set to `false`, or omitted; default is `false`